Why I Am a Vegetarian: Background

-J. Howard Moore (1862–1916) was an American zoologist and philosopher, and a prominent member in the Chicago Vegetarian Society.
+J. Howard Moore (1862–1916) was an American zoologist and philosopher, and a prominent member of the Chicago Vegetarian Society.

 Around 1886, Moore became a vegetarian for ethical reasons.
-He advocated for the ethical treatment of animals and authored several books, essays and pamphlets on the subject, as well as on the subjects of vegetarianism, evolutionary history, and humanitarianism.
+He advocated for the ethical treatment of animals and wrote books, essays, and pamphlets on vegetarianism, animal ethics, evolutionary history, and humanitarianism.

-Carrica Le Favre, a well-known health lecturer, dress reformer, child-rearing expert, and physical culture advocate, founded the Chicago Vegetarian Society around 1890, which Moore joined shortly thereafter, while in attendance of Chicago University.
-Moore earned a baccalaureate degree from Chicago University in zoology.
-While at the university, Moore was one of the founders of the Vegetarian Eating Club, which he eventually became the lead and front of.
+Carrica Le Favre, a health lecturer, dress reformer, child-rearing writer, and physical culture advocate, founded the Chicago Vegetarian Society around 1890.
+Moore joined soon afterwards while attending Chicago University.
+He earned a baccalaureate degree in zoology from the university.
+While there, he helped found the Vegetarian Eating Club, of which he became a leading figure.

-Moore later wrote several well-regarded books, including Better-World Philosophy (1899), The Universal Kinship (1906), The New Ethics (1907), and Savage Survivals (1916), among many other publications.
+Moore later wrote several books, including Better-World Philosophy (1899), The Universal Kinship (1906), The New Ethics (1907), and Savage Survivals (1916).